KieniL/FamilyCluster_Config/docs/vault.md

 I created a serviceaccount for installer
 I created a policy to have read access on each of the three secrets, I created a kubernets auth role name installer for the namespaces and servicaccountnames

+I created a serviceaccount for mysql
+I created a policy to have read access on each on the admin secrets I created a kubernets auth role name mysql for the namespaces and servicaccountnames